Get involved with UT System Administration Staff Council!

 - To develop & hone your soft skills.

 All staff council members are asked to commit to at least an one-year term, though a two-year term is preferred.
-As a member of the Staff Council, one is allowed to participate in the following committees: Communications, Elections, Fostering Community, Staff Development and Wellness.
+As a member of the Staff Council, one is allowed to participate in the following committees: Communications, Elections, Fostering Community, Staff Enrichment.

 - Communication Committee develops, maintains & handles communications on the behalf of the Staff Council for the use by UT System Administration employees.